Study on the accidental background of the JSNS$^2$ experiment: Introduction

-The \JSNS experiment aims to perform a direct test of the LSND observation~\cite{cite:LSND} with improvements of the experimental technique.
-Observing \Sterile oscillation using a $\mu$DAR neutrino source via inverse beta decay (IBD) reaction, \IBD, is the same experimental principle used by the LSND experiment~\cite{cite:LSND}.
-On the other hand, there are several improvements offered by the \JSNS experiment.
+The \JSNS experiment aims to perform a direct test of the LSND observation~\cite{cite:LSND}.
+The same experimental principle used by the LSND experiment~\cite{cite:LSND} to try and observe the \Sterile oscillation is used: inverse beta decay (IBD).
+There are several improvements offered by the \JSNS experiment.
 In order to identify IBD events, a delayed coincidence between the positron signal (prompt signal: up to 53~MeV) and neutron capture signal is used for selection.
 Gd is used to identify neutron captures.
-After capturing thermal neutrons, Gd generates gamma-rays with higher energies and shorter capture times ($\sim$8~MeV, $\sim30~\mu$s) than hydrogen (2.2~MeV, $\sim 200~\mu$s).
-Therefore, backgrounds accidentally coincident in the delayed signal region can be reduced by $\sim 6$ times compared to the hydrogen capture used in the LSND experiment, due to the shorter capture time.
-In addition, the short-pulsed beam, 100 ns width double pulses in 600 ns interval in each spill with a repetition of 25Hz, enables us to set a timing window for the IBD prompt signal as 2.0 to 10~\micro~from the proton beam collision so that the neutrinos from pion and kaon decay and fast neutrons generated at the target can be rejected efficiently.
+After capturing thermal neutrons on Gd, neutron capture on Gd generates gamma-rays with higher energies and shorter capture times ($\sim$8~MeV, $\sim$30~$\mu$s) than neutron capture on hydrogen (2.2~MeV, $\sim$200~$\mu$s).
+Therefore, accidental backgrounds coincident in the delayed signal region can be reduced by $\sim 6$ times compared to the hydrogen capture used in the LSND experiment, due to the shorter capture time.
+In addition, the short-pulsed beam, two 100~ns pulses in a 600~ns interval in each spill with a repetition of 25~Hz, enables us to set a timing window for the IBD prompt signal to 2.0 to 10~\micro\ from the proton beam collision so that the neutrinos from pion and kaon decay and fast neutrons generated at the target can be rejected efficiently.
 However, the efficiency for the $\mu$DAR neutrinos can be kept at 48\% because of the muon lifetime ($2.2~\mathrm{\mu s}$).
 The cosmogenic background is also reduced by a factor of $10^{-4}$.

-For \JSNS, understanding the accidental background is essential since it is one of main backgrounds for the sterile neutrino searches.
-Another main important background is described in \cite{cite:EPJC_Hino}.
-Detailed discussion about the signal detection principle and the background rejection technique can be found in~\cite{cite:proposal, cite:TDR}.
+For \JSNS, understanding the accidental background is essential since it is one of main backgrounds for the sterile neutrino search.
+Another important background, the correlated background, is described in \cite{cite:EPJC_Hino}.
+A detailed discussion about the signal detection principle and the background rejection technique can be found in~\cite{cite:proposal, cite:TDR}.